Island Colony

 Multiple listings explicitly reference on-site storage/lockers — phrases include “Bike and surfboard storage in lobby”, “surfboard lockers”, and “bike/surf board locker area.”
 Approximately half a dozen separate remarks mention these common-area storage facilities, and 2 of 20 current MLS amenity checkboxes list additional storage, indicating the building offers shared storage/locker options.

-The remarks directly confirm surfboard storage facilities in the building.
-Multiple listings mention surfboard lockers or surfboard storage, which is strong evidence this amenity exists.
+The remarks directly confirm surfboard storage facilities.
+Multiple listings mention surfboard storage or surfboard lockers, which is strong evidence for this feature.

 No analysis available